charlottedaumal/microtubule-tracking/README_MiTrack.md

 finish the installation of the plugin.
 ## name of the file

-This does not require any additionnal package or dependencies to work aside from the core ImageJ functionalities.
+This does not require any additional package or dependencies to work aside from the core ImageJ functionalities.

 ### Plugin data
 This plugin was designed to segment and track microtubules extending.
 It was